ManuelFay/llm-data-hub/dataset_construction/README.md

-### Scaling laws
+### Scaling laws (Draft proposal - should not be written here lol)

-We want to test a Mistral model

 Specs:
+- Mistral architecture with SWA, GQA, etc...
 - Between 1.2 and 1.8B (is there a more efficient size for GPU use?)
 - GQA, SWA, Mistral Tokenizer

-Scaling laws can test either GQA ratios, or the importance of french on both Language losses.
+Scaling laws can test either GQA ratios (like initially proposed), or the importance of french data presence on both Language losses.
-I think GQA is soon to be a solved problem and french ratio makes more sense in the paper's story.
+I think GQA is soon to be a solved problem and french ratio in the datamix makes more sense in the paper's story (what happens if we put more than an anecdotal amount of non english data basically).
-It enables testing out if there is a saturation at some point / a sweet point to be good in both.
+It enables testing out if there is a saturation at some point / a sweet spot for themodel to balance performance in both.

 Experiments